SemalJohari/Samvaad-Saathi/README.md

 This is a machine learning app for real-time Sign Language Detection and Translation, built using the YOLOv5 model and implemented using PyTorch and OpenCV libraries.
-It can translate common phrases in sign language such as 'hello', 'sorry', 'thank you', etc.
+It can translate common phrases in sign language such as 'hello', 'sorry', 'thank you', 'I love you', etc.

 _The static web application can be accessed at [Streamlit App](https://samvaadsaathi.streamlit.app/) since Streamlit Cloud doesn't support webcam.
 For dynamic access, visit the [Installation](#Installation),